The most popular 22 year old is probably the Roth IRA but how does it measure up to Grandma’s strategy. Today we help you find your right answer.

 - 5 big disadvantages of saving with a Roth IRA plan ([8:00])

-- Reasons you may want to contribute to a Roth alternative and how it could be more important than you think ([14:00])
+- Reasons you may want to contribute to an alternative and how it could be more important than you think ([14:00])

 A hearty welcome to Grandma’s Wealth Wisdom with your hospitable hosts, Brandon and Amanda Neely.
 This is the only podcast for strategies to grow your wealth simply and sustainably like grandma used to.
 Without further ado here are your hosts.